Anterior Cervical Discectomy and Fusion (ACDF) Surgery in Seattle, WA

 There are risks associated with any surgery which can include bleeding, infection, and damage to the nerve root.
 However, with ACDF, the most common postoperative problem is difficulty swallowing.
 This can last anywhere from two to five days.
 Other complications of this particular surgery include improper or failed bone graft healing causing persistent swallowing or speech disturbances and inadequate symptom relief.
 Because the frequency of complications varies between surgeons, it is of the utmost importance to work with a board-certified surgeon who has specialized training in spine care and has experience performing ACDF.

 Dr. Jung will work with you diligently to determine your best treatment options.
 He will take the time to educate you and answer your questions.
 He believes in engaging his patients to empower them to make the best decision to suit their condition.
-Dr. Jung provides comprehensive care to patients in the Kirkland, Bellevue, Seattle, and the Eastside area.
+Dr. Jung provides comprehensive care to patients at his spine clinic near Kirkland, Bellevue, Redmond, and the Eastside of Seattle.